divinusdracodominus/hyperion/src/chapter_2.md

 ### SERVER Variable

 the SERVER variable provides information on the server, and the client that initiated the request. see [w3schools](https://www.w3schools.com/php/php_superglobals_server.asp) for more information.

+### META Variable
+the META variable is custom to hyperion and aims to provide a more standardized means of accessing information such as content-encoding, and access control requests.